ashishtiwari1993/search_as_you_type/README.md

 # Search As You Type (Elasticsearch)

-Demo code and sample employees data to implement "Search as you type" feature on elasticsearch.
+Demo code and sample employees data to implement the "Search as you type" feature on elasticsearch.

 Written the middleware API in `python` using [flask](https://flask.palletsprojects.com/en/2.0.x/).
 Used [JQuery](https://jquery.com/) for javascript operations.

 ## Installation

-Assuming you have successfully installed [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html) and [Kibana](https://www.elastic.co/guide/en/kibana/current/install.html) on your machine and its working perfect.
+Assuming you have successfully installed [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html) and [Kibana](https://www.elastic.co/guide/en/kibana/current/install.html) on your machine and it is working perfectly.
 Kindly refer respective installation document if there is any issue.

 ### Install Python3 & pip3